 The menu bar is one of the most ubiquitous elements you use to control your Mac.
 Yet, do you really know all of the many features it offers?
-You can access menus and their commands, of course, but you can also use menu extras (those icons at the right side of the menu bar), search for menu commands, get help, and much more.
+You can access menus and their commands, of course, but you can also use menu extras (those icons at the right side of the menu bar, which Apple also refers to as status menus), search for menu commands, get help, and much more.
 And you can access the menu bar from the keyboard, and change the way it displays.

 In this article, I'm going to explain some of the lesser known features that make the menu bar a powerful tool for using your Mac.